NIEM/NIEMTran/README.md

-As the genie says, there are also "a few provisos, a couple of quid pro quos"s for the XML to JSON translation, concerning external and wildcard schema component.
+As the genie says, there are also "a few provisos, a couple of quid pro quos"s for the XML to JSON translation, concerning external and wildcard schema components.
 These are described in a later section.

 # The Tools